deprecated-near-examples/near-pet-shop/README.md

 During development while changing the Solidity code, if unexpected behavior continues, consider removing the `build` folder and migrating again.

-If you are running into issues with your localnet, you may consider deleting the `~/.near/local` directory and running the `nearup` command again.
+If you are running into issues with your localnet, you may consider deleting the `~/.near/local` directory and running the nearcore build command again.

 If you're running into issues while running Explorer with messages seem to be database related, try running the command a couple more times or until the same log messages appear after each run.

-Wallet
+If Wallet seems to be acting up, and the console log shows messages about old accounts, you may try to clear the local storage.
+In the browser's developer console:

     localStorage.clear()